vinpac/windstitch/docs/docs/intro.md

 ### Zero Runtime

-Stichwind is purely a `className` joiner function attached to a component.
+Windstitch is purely a `className` joiner function attached to a component.
 You do not need to add any Provider, Context or anything at all.
 Just install it and start using.

 ## Key Features

 ### Variants

 [Stitches](https://stitches.dev/docs/introduction#variants) introduces variants as a first-class citizen, so you can design composable component APIs.
-Stichwind drinks from that to use the `variants` pattern as the form of declaring your styles.
+Windstitch drinks from that to use the `variants` pattern as the form of declaring your styles.

 ### Theming